Mitch Apau

-Mitch Apau (born 27 April 1990) is a Dutch professional footballer who plays as a right-back for club Spakenburg.
+Mitch Apau (born 27 April 1990) is a Dutch professional footballer who plays as a right-back for Vierde Klasse club Marken and is the head scout of club Telstar.

 Apau began his senior career with Veendam in 2009, remaining at the club until its bankruptcy in 2013.
 He subsequently joined RKC Waalwijk, before moving abroad in 2014 to sign with Belgian side Westerlo, where he established himself as a regular starter over three seasons.
 In 2017, he signed with Olimpija Ljubljana in Slovenia, winning both the Slovenian PrvaLiga and Slovenian Football Cup during his sole campaign.
 The following year, Apau moved to Slovan Bratislava, where he won back-to-back Slovak Super Liga titles in 2019 and 2020, and featured in both the UEFA Champions League and UEFA Europa League.

 After brief spells with Patro Eisden and Croatian side NK Slaven Belupo in 2021, he returned to the Netherlands and achieved promotion to the Eredivisie with Emmen in 2022.
 He then joined Telstar, contributing to their own promotion to the Eredivisie in 2025.
 Later that year, Apau ended his professional career and signed for Tweede Divisie club Spakenburg.